 Note: You can invite a supervisor to access your SimplePractice account with their own unique login credentials.

-There's a few steps you'll need to take in order to add your supervisor and make sure they are assigned to you.
+There are a few steps you'll need to take to add and assign a supervisor to yourself:

 You can give your supervisor access to your account by following these steps:

-3) Enter your supervisor's name and email and make sure to check the "Supervisor" box.
+Enter your supervisor's name and email, and make sure to check the Supervisor box.

-2. Click on yourself in the Team Members list.
+- Click yourself in the Team Members list.

 Your supervisor will receive an email asking them to create a unique login to access your account:

-- Your supervisor must use an email address that is unique within SimplePractice.
-If your supervisor has their own personal SimplePractice account, they must use a different email address when creating a login to access each account they have supervisor access to so they can supervise each intern, trainee, and/or clinician.
+Important: If your supervisor has their own personal SimplePractice account, they must use a unique email address for each account they have supervisor access to.

-- Make sure to sign and share your notes so that your supervisor is able to view them to sign them.
-Keep in mind that once you lock your notes, you will not be able to edit them.
+Make sure to sign and share your notes so that your supervisor is able to view them to sign them.
+Keep in mind that once you lock your notes, you won't be able to edit them.